 On a statewide basis, projects and programs must be listed in the RTP, MTP, and the Metropolitan Transportation Improvement Program (MTIP) if cities, counties, and transit operators are to be eligible for federal funds for capital improvements.
 Also, any capacity-increasing capital projects are required to meet air quality conformity standards as outlined by the federal Environmental Protection Agency and implemented by SACOG.
-EDCTC annually dedicates 2% of its Local Transportation Fund for the federal planning, programming, and air quality conformity activities conducted by SACOG.
+EDCTC annually pays SACOG for the federal planning, programming, and air quality conformity activities conducted by SACOG.
 SACOG activities are described in Appendix B. The payment to SACOG is funded with Local Transportation Funds.

+Previous Work Activities - FY 2023/24
-- Coordinated with SACOG on updates and amendments to the MTP and MTIP (EDCTC)......as needed Coordinated with City of Placerville to program funds to multi-modal and other projects included in the 2020 RTP (EDCTC)......as needed

-- 5. Coordinated with El Dorado Transit to support delivery of projects included in the 2020 RTP (EDCTC).......as needed - 6.
-Coordinated with SACOG on Project Evaluation Process, Mapping Tools, and project identification for MTP update (EDCTC).......as needed
+1. Coordinated with SACOG on updates and amendments to the MTP and MTIP (EDCTC) July 2023-June 2024 2.
+Coordinated with City of Placerville to program funds to multi-modal and other projects included in the 2020 RTP (EDCTC) 3.
+Coordinated with El Dorado County DOT to program funding and support delivery of multi-modal projects included in the 2020 RTP(EDCTC)July 2023-June 2024 4.
+Coordinated with El Dorado Transit to support delivery of projects included in the 2020 RTP (EDCTC) 5.
+Coordinated with SACOG on Project Evaluation Process, Mapping Tools, and project identification for MTP update (EDCTC)July 2023-June 2024

+Current Work Activities - FY 2024/25

-3. Review and update the current EDCTC RTP to include the latest data, transportation issues, RTP requirements, and mobility needs that may be reflected from the 2020 SACOG MTP/SCS and Caltrans CTP 2040 Regional Planning Goals (EDCTC)as needed 4.
+3. Review and update the current EDCTC RTP to include the latest data, transportation issues, RTP requirements, and mobility needs that may be reflected from the 2025 SACOG MTP/SCS and Caltrans CTP 2040 Regional Planning Goals (EDCTC)as needed 4.
 Analyze State of Good Repair needs and investments (EDCTC, EDCTA)quarterly 5.
 Implement 2020-2040 RTP action element projects including: a) Integrated land use, air quality and transportation planning, sustainability, highways, streets and regional/inter-regional roadways, public transit, aviation, active transportation, transportation systems management, funding, consistent with the policy element goals, objectives, strategies, and performance measures (EDCTC, County, City, EDCTA) monthly 6.
 Lend assistance to the member jurisdictions and EDCTA staff in the planning and programming process to meeting mandated program requirements (EDCTC) as needed 7.
 Work with SACOG to prepare updates and amendments to the MTP and MTIP, including air quality conformity analyses (EDCTC)as needed 8.
 Work cooperatively with member jurisdictions, Caltrans, and SACOG, to maintain and update population, employment, housing, and traffic data and projections (EDCTC)as needed 9.
 Coordinate, consult, and collaborate with the Shingle Springs Rancheria Tribal Government (EDCTC)as needed 10.
-Work in concert with the adopted EDCTC Public Participation Plan Strategies and Outreach (EDCTC)

-1. 2025 El Dorado County Regional Transportation Planongoing 2.
+Work in concert with the adopted EDCTC Public Participation Plan Strategies and Outreach (EDCTC) End Products 1.
+2025 El Dorado County Regional Transportation Planongoing 2.
 RTP amendments and updatesas needed 3.
 SACOG MTP updates to include El Dorado County projects and priorities as needed 4.
-Amendments to the MTP and MTIP monthly 5.
-Public participation and outreach, public meeting summaries and presentations, and social media, and website outreach notification
+Amendments to the MTP and MTIP monthly

-Project Begins: July 1, 2023 Completion: June 30, 2024 Staff Responsible for this Work Element: Executive Director and Senior Transportation Planners
+Project Begins: July 1, 2024 Completion: June 30, 2025 Staff Responsible for this Work Element: Executive Director and Senior Transportation Planners

 Work Element Budget

 Revenues Expenditures

-Local Transportation Funds \$75,111 EDCTC \$169,874
+Local Transportation Funds \$151,647 EDCTC \$179,814

-Local Transportation Funds (SACOG) \$174,359 SACOG (funded with LTF) \$174,359
+Local Transportation Funds (SACOG) \$100,000 SACOG (funded with LTF) \$100,000

-Rural Planning Assistance \$60,875

-EDCTC Surface Transportation Block Grant
+EDCTC Surface Transportation Block Grant \$78,373 Consultant \$100,000

-Program Exchange Funds (STBG - State) \$33,888
+Program Exchange Funds (STBG - State)

+Rural Planning Assistance \$49,794

-TOTALS \$344,233 \$344,233
+TOTALS \$379,814 \$379,814